-Column Description Server Name Lets you see the name of the server you are currently connected to.
+Column Description Server Name Display see the name of the server you are currently connected to.
 Port Displays the server's port number.
 The default is 80.
 Web Server Displays the web server.
-Currently only Apache 2.0.35 is available.
-Status Lets you see the server's status.
+Currently Apache 2.6.2 is available.
+Status Shows the server's status.
 The options are OK, Error, Unknown, or Transition.
-Status Detail Lets you see whether the server is started or not.
-Jobs Lets you see the number of jobs currently running on the server.
+Status Detail Shows whether the server is started or not.
+Jobs Displays the number of jobs currently running on the server.
 Repository Datasource Displays the name of the datasource where the repository is stored.
 Status Displays the repository status and whether it is OK or not.
-Connection Detail Lets you see the connection status of the repository.
-User ID Lets you see the name of the repository.
+Connection Detail Shows the connection status of the repository.

-Column Description DBMS Lets you see the database platform for the repository.
+Column Description User ID Displays the name of the repository.
+DBMS Displays the database platform for the repository.
 Version Displays the database platform version of the repository.